MaxGruebmeyer/gross-pitaevskii-solver/README.md

 algorithm used in numerical linear algebra to find the smallest eigenvector of an operator.
 It linearizes the problem in each step by just plugging in
 $u_n$ into the function $A$.
-For nonlinear problems, it can suffer from instability and failure to converge for high nonlinearity.
 - **Dampened Inverse Iteration**:
 An enhanced method based on an adaptive dampening parameter $\tau_n$ which is determined in each step via line search.